Six reasons for investors to keep calm and carry on

 Important information: The value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 Investors could be forgiven for thinking that this is not a good time to be investing in the stock market.
-Wherever you look, the headlines are alarming.
-From trade wars to the never-ending drama of Brexit, the only certainty is uncertainty.
+Wherever you look, the headlines are alarming and markets have fallen sharply from their recent highs.
+Concerns have moved on from trade wars and the never-ending drama of Brexit to the far bigger concerns around the coronavirus outbreak and its likely economic impact.
+The only certainty is uncertainty.

 The reality of investing, however, is that the right moment to take the plunge never looks that way at the time.
 If everyone around you is relaxed about the outlook, chances are a storm is just over the horizon.
 A good time to invest could be when things look uncertain because that is when the price of an investment is most likely to be attractive.